by Joy Thierry Llewellyn

 - Does the series have two, three, five, or six Acts?
 There are different numbers of Act breaks for comedy and drama series

-- Are the story arcs serialized over a season as in Pretty Little Liars and Hell on Wheels or presented as one-off stories in each episode in the style of Law & Order: Special Victims Unit, which is now in it’s 17th season, by the way.
-Some Flotsam and jetsam about longest running TV Drama: Gunsmoke and the original Law & Order both went 20 seasons.
+- Are the story arcs serialised over a season as in Empire and How To Get Away With Murder or presented as one-off stories in each episode as in the style of Law & Order: Special Victims Unit, or the X-Files.
+Some Flotsam and jetsam about longest running TV Dramas: Gunsmoke and the original Law & Order both went for 20 seasons.

 - What goals do your characters have?
 What is at stake for your character(s) in this episode?